 Evolving from transactional to transformational

 It’s encouraging to see that many high-performing colleges and universities are aiming to deliver learning in more meaningful and scalable ways.
-While they may not be entirely clear on the value of the tools and technologies they have, they are gaining an appreciation for what it takes to redesign for a future state.
+While they may not be entirely clear on the value of the digital teaching and learning tools and technologies they have, they are gaining an appreciation for what it takes to redesign for a future state.

 “Technology offers powerful capabilities that institutions are starting to pay attention to,” said Colby, “whether it is connecting to real world projects and people, developing a professional portfolio, or building new learning pathways.”
 She added that the investments institutions make should be closely aligned to helping students master skills, broaden their networks and support their life goals and careers.